Do you want to become a New Zealand Citizen?

-If a German citizen qualifies for New Zealand citizenship, a Beibehaltungsgenehmigung has to be obtained by the German state before an application for New Zealand citizenship can be lodged, in order to allow dual citizenship.
-Ask us how we can help you with your Beibehaltungsgenehmigung.
+If you are a German citizen and want to apply for New Zealand citizenship you might lose your German citizenship.
+A Beibehaltungsgenehmigung has to be obtained from the German state before an application for New Zealand citizenship can be lodged, to ensure that you will be allowed to remain a German citizen.
+Ask us how we can help you with your Beibehaltungsgenehmigung: Email Dr.Carsten Hallwass.

-Are you eligible for a resident visa under Skilled Migrant Category?
+Are you eligible for New Zealand citizenship via the Skilled Migrant Category?
 Find out by using our Quick Self-Check Guide!

 - Will you be able to claim points for your qualifications?